These days, keeping your business safe isn’t just about blocking threats. It is about controlling what can run on your devices.

 5. Use a UEM or MDM solution to whitelist applications

 Manual whitelisting doesn’t scale well.
-Use tools like Scalefusion UEM to manage policies, deploy apps, and enforce whitelisting remotely across all your devices.
+Invest in an application allowlisting solution or use tools like Scalefusion UEM to manage policies, deploy apps, and enforce whitelisting remotely across all your devices.

 Application whitelisting becomes significantly easier to manage when paired with a Unified Endpoint Management (UEM) platform.

-Here’s why using a UEM tool like Scalefusion makes a difference:
+Here’s how a UEM tool like Scalefusion makes a difference:

 1. Lock devices down with single and multi-app kiosk mode